waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 ## Overview

-This digest contains the following data files:
+This project digest contains the following files:

 * `data.csv` - Sensor data.
 * `metadata/nodes.csv` - Node metadata.
 * `metadata/sensors.csv` - Sensor metadata.

-These files are described in-depth in the following sections.
+These files will be described in-depth in the following sections.

+All data here is collected by Waggle nodes.
+More information about this project can be found at the Waggle project's [web page](http://wa8.gl/).

 ### Sensor Data